t3knoid/homelab/terraform/README.md

 ## Proxmox Integration

 Proxmox is integrated with Terraform by using the [Telmate Proxmox Provider](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs).
-The provider is configured to use token authentication to authenticate with Proxmox.
+The provider is configured to use API keys authentication to authenticate with Proxmox.

 ## Ansible Integration